-To encourage a culture of positive behaviour at St Hilda's and Bluebird Nursery all Form 6 are prefects.
-The prefects apply in writing to the Head who then interviews them for the prefect or House position.
+To encourage a culture of positive behaviour at St Hilda's and Bluebird Nursery all Form 6 are appointed a position of responsibility within the school.
+The pupils apply in writing to the Head who then interviews them for the various positions of responsibility.

 The prefects are expected to be role models for all the younger pupils.
-They are given an induction session where their responsibilities are discussed.
+On appointment, they are given an induction session where their responsibilities are discussed.